About Me

 field roses

 On our way back to the car, we passed the church again, this time at a distance, before branching off down one of those aforementioned side footpaths.
-This diversion gave me a better view of the three wind turbines at Gaunts Earthcott that we can see from our bedroom window (though barely visible in photos against a pale blue sky), but meant a long haul up dusty Swan Lane, which wasn't quite as pleasant as the sunken green lane that would have been our route otherwise.
+This diversion gave me a better view of the three wind turbines at Gaunts Earthcott that we can see from our bedroom window (though barely visible in photos against a pale blue sky), but meant a long haul up dusty Swan Lane, which wasn't quite as pleasant as the shadowy, sunken green lane that would have been our route otherwise.

 Time constraints meant we had to eschew this diversion off the diversion, but its stone stile was appealing.